 I just want to pick up EC (emergency contraception, aka "the morning-after pill").
 Do I have to have an appointment, and does it cost anything?

 In some cases, some versions of EC are free, if you are a patient or not.
 If the version of EC that you need is not free, UHPP can sign you up for a program to help cover the costs.

 It's hard for me to schedule appointments that I know I'll be able to keep.
 What can I do?
 Do you take walk-ins?

 There are two things that might help.
-First, we do have walk-in clinics, where patients just come in without an appointment and are seen in the order in which they got there.
+First, we do have walk-in hours, where patients just come in without an appointment and are seen in the order in which they got there.
 Or make an appointment online and cancel if needed!

 I heard about a program where high school students get paid to talk to people at their school and at fairs and things about safe sex and reproductive health.
 What is that?

 It's called the Youth Health Promoters peer education program, and our peer educators get to do a lot more than that.
 They attend special conferences and represent UHPP at all kinds of community events.
 They also hang out in the Teen Room during our teens-only walk-in clinic on Thursday afternoon to answer questions while patients wait to be seen.